Tusneld/medical-reality-show-database-design/README.md

-# medical-reality-show-database-design
-SQL Server database design for managing medical reality TV shows.
-Includes physical data model, ERD, and schema for shows, participants, producers, TV stations, users, and ratings.
-Created for the Advanced Database Programming (ADP310) course.
+# Medical Reality Show Database Design

+This project was developed for the **Advanced Database Programming (ADP310)** module.
+It is a complete relational database design for managing medical reality TV show data.
+The design includes:

+- A Physical Data Model
+- SQL Schema for Microsoft SQL Server
+- Entity Relationship Diagram (ERD)

+## Features

+- Track reality shows, their participants, producers, and broadcasting TV stations.
+- Manage user accounts and allow ratings (score from 0–20) for shows.
+- Ensures data integrity using primary and foreign keys.
+- Follows relational database best practices.

+## Technologies Used

+- Microsoft SQL Server
+- SQL (T-SQL)
+- ERD tools (dbdiagram.io, Draw.io, or Visio)

+## Author

+Tusnelde Endjala
+Honours Degree in Computer Science and IT - Triumphant College
+2025